 Presbyterian Children’s Home and Services in Houston, TX.
 And I couldn’t give a more stellar review.
 They were incredible to work with.

-I’d love to hire you to take my photo.
+I hear that you take professional photos; I’d love to hire you to take my photo.
 Where can I get more info?

 What camera equipment do you use?